 Activate kernel extension and grant Full Disk Access

 When deploying the Malwarebytes Endpoint Agent, you must allow our kernel extension on Macs running the following operating systems:

 - macOS Catalina 10.15 (Security framework extension)

 - macOS Big Sur 11.x (Security framework extension)

 To bypass the System Extension Blocked prompt, see the following instructions: Approve kernel extension for Malwarebytes Endpoint Protection on Mac devices.

-If you have macOS Mojave 10.14 or macOS Catalina 10.15 endpoints, you must grant Full Disk Access when deploying the Malwarebytes Endpoint Agent.
+If you have macOS Catalina 10.15 or macOS Big Sur 11.x endpoints, you must grant Full Disk Access when deploying the Malwarebytes Endpoint Agent.
 This is needed so Malwarebytes can scan sensitive disk locations for threats.